Blobfolio/righteous-mimes/BUILDING.md

 # Building Righteous MIMEs!

-To make things easy, **Righteous MIMEs!** comes with its very own containerized build environment loaded with all but _two_ dependencies.
-(You don't need to install a billion NPM packages to your local machine!
+To make things easy, **Righteous MIMEs!** comes with its very own containerized build environment loaded with all but _three_ dependencies.
+(You don't need to install a billion dangerous packages directly to your local machine!
 Hurray!)

 In other words, all you need to build this library from scratch is:
 * [Docker](https://www.docker.com/) (or [Podman](https://podman.io/) suitably aliased to `docker`).
+* [Git](https://github.com/git/git) (but you surely have that already).
 * [Just](https://github.com/casey/just).

-In terms of system requirements, you'll need a decent Internet connection, about `1GB` of disk space for the expanded Docker images (to be safe), and at least `256MB` of RAM to run the processes, though the more the merrier.
+In terms of system requirements, you'll need a decent Internet connection, about `1GB` of disk space for the expanded Docker image(s) (to be safe), and at least `256MB` of RAM to run the processes, though the more the merrier.

 It should be noted if you just intend to _use_ this library, you don't need to _build_ it.
 Just follow the [installation instructions](README.md#installation) in the main README.